Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Abstract

 \section{Abstract}

-We propose a new concept for ultracold neutron (UCN) production using a compact neutron source.
-The essential idea is to surround a volume of superfluid helium with a ``supercold" moderator in the vicinity of a low-radiation neutron production target from (p,n) reactions.
-The supercold moderator should possess a peak brightness near the single-phonon excitation band of the superfluid helium for UCN at 1 meV.
-This would maximize UCN production in the UCN converter with the limited flux available from a compact neutron source.
-We report the conceptual design of a compact UCN source system to demonstrate that such a small UCN source can be operated at a compact pulsed neutron source facility.
-The estimated UCN production rate is as high as $\sim80 \textrm{UCN/cc/s}$ when the brightness of the supercold moderator peaks at 1 meV.
-The main advantages of this compact UCN source include the competitive rate of UCN production, the very low radiative and thermal loads on the UCN source, the relatively low cost of operation, and easy accessibility to the experimental area.
-Although no such supercold moderator has yet been demonstrated, promising materials for the supercold moderation medium exist.
+The concept of a small-scale, pulsed-proton accelerator based compact ultracold neutron (UCN) source is presented.
+The essential idea of the compact UCN source is to enclose a volume of superfluid $^{4}\mathrm{He}$ converter with a supercold moderator in the vicinity of a low-radiation neutron production target from (p, n) reactions.
+The supercold moderator should possess an ability to produce cold neutron flux with a peak brightness near the single-phonon excitation band of the superfluid $^{4}\mathrm{He}$ converter, thereby augmenting the UCN production in the compact UCN source even with very low intensity of neutron brightness.
+The performance of the compact UCN source is studied in terms of the UCN production and thermal load in the UCN converter.
+With the proposed concept of the compact UCN source, a UCN production rate of $P_{\mathrm{UCN}}=80\mathrm{UCN}/\mathrm{cc}/\mathrm{sec}$ in the UCN converter could be obtained while maintaining thermal load of on the superfluid $^{4}\mathrm{He}$ and its container at a level of $22\mathrm{mW}$.
+This study shows that the compact UCN source can produce a high enough density of UCN at a small-scale, low-energy, pulsed-proton beam facility with reduced efforts on the cooling and radiation protection.